observablehq/plot/docs/why-plot.md

 ```
 :::

-Mark options are plain JavaScript objects, so you can also share (possibly transformed) options across multiple marks.
+Mark options are plain JavaScript objects, so you can also share (possibly transformed) options across marks.

 ## Plot is extensible

 Plot isn’t a new language; it’s “just” vanilla JavaScript.
-Plot embraces JavaScript, letting you plug in your own functions for accessors, reducers, transforms… and even custom marks!
-Plot is *intended* to be *extended*—we can’t wait to see where you take it.
+Plot embraces JavaScript, letting you plug in your own functions for accessors, reducers, transforms… even custom marks!

 And Plot generates SVG, so you can style it with CSS and manipulate it just like you do with D3.
 (See [Mike Freeman’s tooltip plugin](https://observablehq.com/@mkfreeman/plot-tooltip) for a great example of extending Plot this way.)